-- Clustering: the most common task for unsupervised learning is to identify groups of objects that "belong" together (with regard to a distance function).
+- Unsupervised Learning observe a data set without targets interesting facts in the data and derive new knowledge about its structure.
+In contrast to supervised learning, there is no instructor or teacher that provides targets or assess Classification - Clustering: the most common task for unsupervised learning is to identify groups of objects that "belong" together (with regard to a distance function).
 The number of clusters is often not known and must be learned too. - Outlier/Anomaly detection: the algorithm must learn the "normal" behavior through any means and identify outliers that significantly differ from the other objects.
-Note that the training data may also contain outliers. - Density function: describe the data set through an "appropriate" density function.
-A simple case would be a Gaussian approximation and a simple learning of the mean value and the variance.
+Note that the training data may also contain outliers.

+- Density function: describe the data set through an "appropriate" density function.
+A simple case would be a cost an approximation and a suprelearning of the mean value and the variance.
 More complex cases may choose from a set of different distribution functions and optimize to the "best fit" - Dimensionality reduction: high-dimensional features often disguise an inherent simple characteristic of the data.
 Principle component analysis extracts "core concepts" along principal directions in the feature space that provide a simpler (but still accurate) view on the data. - Self-organizing maps (SOM): a SOM produces a discrete (often 2-dimensional) presentation of the data in a mesh of nodes, thereby mapping high-dimensional data to a low-dimensional view.
 It uses a competitive learning approach.